DataDog/hiring-engineers/answers.md

 >> Alerting threshold of 800
 >> And also ensure that it will notify you if there is No Data for this query over the past 10m.

-Answer: Went to the Create Monitor section on datadog UI
+Answer: Went to Create Monitor section on datadog UI
 Input:

 ![create monitor input 1](https://user-images.githubusercontent.com/47703847/52928908-0e110300-3310-11e9-8b2b-6b78397363b8.png)